Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/chipen/src/chipen.rst

 Thus, the software can handle the interrupt and choose whether to reset the system.

 The interrupt reset mode is mainly designed for the power save scenario.
-The ``CHIP_EN`` button just likes the power button of the smartphone: a short press will trigger the system to enter low power mode or wake up the system; a long press will trigger an interrupt to remind the user whether to reset the system.
+The ``CHIP_EN`` button just likes the power button of the smartphone: a short press will trigger the system to enter low power mode or wake up the system;
+a long press will trigger an interrupt to remind the user whether to reset the system.
 The reboot will happen if user chooses reboot or the system crashed.

 Pulse Reset Mode
 ~~~~~~~~~~~~~~~~~
 In pulse reset mode, a low level on this pin longer than debounce time will trigger RESET directly and the SoC will reboot immediately.
-User can read the status of the CHIPEN pin in boot code to distinguish short/long press.
+User can read the status of the ``CHIP_EN`` pin in boot code to distinguish short/long press.
 This mode usually can be found in router.
-Short press will cause the system cold boot; long press will cause the system code boot and restore factory settings.
+Short press will cause the system cold boot, and long press will cause the system code boot and restore factory settings.

 Once the chip is configured working in Pulse Reset Mode, software cannot change the mode anymore.
 Only power off will take the chip to Level Reset Mode.

 How to Choose Work Mode
 ------------------------
-- For device does not need any control on this pin, tie this pin to ``high``.
+- For device does not need any control on this pin, tie this pin to high.

-- For simply reset requirement, use the default ``Level Reset Mode``.
+- For simply reset requirement, use the default Level Reset Mode.

-- If both reset and re-storage of factory settings are needed, use ``Pulse Reset Mode``.
+- If both reset and re-storage of factory settings are needed, use Pulse Reset Mode.

-- For low power scenario, power control and reset are needed on a single pin, use ``Interrupt Reset Mode``.
+- For low power scenario, power control and reset are needed on a single pin, use Interrupt Reset Mode.

 CHIP_EN Driver APIs
 -----------------------